 Thiruvenkadu Temple Timings:

-By Train: The nearest railway station to Thiruvenkadu is Mayiladuthurai Junction.
-You can take a train from Chennai or other major cities to Mayiladuthurai.
-From Mayiladuthurai, you can hire a taxi or use local transportation to reach Thiruvenkadu, which is about 40 kilometers away.
+By Train: Mayiladuthurai Junction is the nearest railway station.
+Travelers can take trains from Chennai and other major cities to Mayiladuthurai.
+From there, visitors can hire a taxi or use local transportation to travel approximately 40 kilometers to Thiruvenkadu.

 By Air: The nearest airport is Tiruchirapalli International Airport (Trichy Airport).
-From there, you can hire a taxi or take a connecting flight or train to reach Trichy and then proceed by road to Thiruvenkadu.
+From the airport, travelers can hire a taxi or continue by road to reach Thiruvenkadu.

-The Velankanni Church also known as the Basilica of Our Lady of Good Health is located in the town of Velankanni.
-Velankanni Church, situated around the Coromandel Coast around 12 kilometres south of Nagapattinam, is considered one of the most prominent Christian pilgrimage centres in India.
+The Velankanni Church, popularly known as the Basilica of Our Lady of Good Health, is located in the coastal town of Velankanni.
+Situated along the Coromandel Coast, about 12 kilometres south of Nagapattinam, this sacred shrine stands as one of the most important Christian pilgrimage centres in India.

 More about Velankanni Church